stevenlriv/php-skit/README.md

 - public/: php/html files that are included from index.php and templates for some classes
 - src/: all php files required for the toolset to work
 - index.php: web server router

+### For an API Project you will need to remove

+- Folders
+        - cron/
+        - public/: all inside of it and leave it empty for your API codes
+- Files
+        - index-back-front.php
+        - LICENSE
+        - MySQL.sql
+        - README.md
+- MySQL
+        - crons

 ## How to work with the API